-Kim Kardashian West shares first photo of her family
+Kim Kardashian West shares first photo of her family of 5

-LOS ANGELES (AP) — Kim Kardashian West has shared the first photo of her family.
+LOS ANGELES (AP) — Kim Kardashian West has shared the first photo of her family of five.

 The reality star posed with husband Kanye West, daughters North and Chicago, and son Saint in the photo, which was taken on Easter.